Reconfigurable Intelligent Surface-Assisted Cross-Layer Authentication for Secure and Efficient Vehicular Communications: Related works

+Wen et al. \cite{b19} patented a cross-layer authentication method that uses PKI-based authentication for handshaking and generates a radio frequency fingerprint for re-authentication.
+In \cite{b27, b28, b29}, PKI-based authentication is integrated with the PHY-layer re-authentication using the feature tracking mechanism.
+This mechanism depends on the spatial and temporal correlation of the wireless channel responses within the coherence period $T_c$.
+Mughal et al. \cite{b20} propose an approach for incorporating the integrated circuits (ICs) physically unclonable function (PUF).
+Based on the IC's physical variation ($P$), the PUF method effectively generates an unpredictable response $R = P(C)$, where $C$ is the input challenge.
 However, the scalability of hardware imperfections-based techniques is limited, as the false alarm probabilities increase with the number of terminals.
 This is due to the slight dissimilarities in the hardware impairments extracted features from different devices.
 For feature tracking-based techniques, the recipient must extensively observe all the communicating terminals' secret features within $T_c$, constituting a significant challenge.
 In this context, it is crucial to consider some parameters when selecting the PHY-layer re-authentication method.
 These include channel variations, broadcasting rates, computation availability, and communication ranges.
 In \cite{b1}, we presented two re-authentication mechanisms: the PHY-layer signature-based identity authentication mechanism (PHY-SIAM) and the PHY-layer feature-tracking mechanism (PHY-FTM).
 PHY-SIAM is a keyed-based PHY-layer authentication mechanism where the message content is hashed and encapsulated into two orthogonal frequency-division multiplexing (OFDM) symbols.
 This forms the PHY-layer signature that can only be equalised at the intended receiver's side.
 PHY-FTM is a feature-tracking mechanism that utilises the high correlation between the channel estimates of subsequent OFDM symbols to verify message integrity.
 However, the previous study presented in \cite{b1} focused on the re-authentication performance for subsequent transmissions, assuming that the initial authentication was conducted during the first time slot.
-This study proposes a comprehensive cross-layer authentication scheme that employs PKI-based authentication for handshaking, followed by PHY-SIAM and PHY-FTM as a two-factor re-authentication process.
-In addition, we investigate the possibility of using the RIS to enhance the re-authentication performance.
-To the best of our knowledge, this is the first work that introduces a RIS-assisted cross-layer authentication scheme for VANET applications.